Is Castello a good area to stay in Venice for first-time visitors?

 Who should stay in Castello?

 Castello suits solo explorers best (ranked #4 of 5 Venice neighbourhoods for them).
 It works less well for culture seekers (ranked #4).
-Not recommended for: Skip Castello if you want major landmarks within walking distance; San Marco, Rialto and the main museums are 25+ minutes away on foot.
+Not recommended for: Skip Castello if you need easy transport links or prefer compact walkability—it's Venice's easternmost zone with poor vaporetto connections and requires 20+ minutes on foot from main attractions.